-Commas in Names
+Comma Rules in Names

-Insert a comma between a person’s name and any abbreviation or acronym that follows it.
+Comma Rules: Insert a comma between a person’s name and any abbreviation or acronym that follows it.
 Many, though not all, businesses follow a similar practice by inserting a comma between their names and any accompanying abbreviations or acronyms.

-Commas in Numbers
+Comma Rules in Numbers

-In numbers insert a comma after every third digit from the right.
+Comma Rules: In numbers insert a comma after every third digit from the right.
 (This rule does not apply to zip codes, phone numbers, or house numbers.)